Danish-98/COSI/README.md

 # COSI
-This repository contains projects related to mainly Imaging processing, computer vision, spectral imaging and other imaging sub-fields.
+This repository contains projects related to Imaging processing, computer vision, spectral imaging and other imaging sub-fields.